MedievalApple/Autodesk-Cleanup-Bat/README.md

 # Autodesk Cleanup Bat

+**This is a work in progress and will get better and more effictive as its worked on!**

-A small batch file for mass removeing all autodesk software from a computer
+A small batch file for mass removeing all autodesk software from a computer.

+This bat has been tested on Autodesk 2024 Products and is about 98% Effective.